jazz-community/work-item-command-line/README.md

 The export to CSV can be used to download and store attachments.
 In the default mode, if the attachments column is detected in the exported attributes, the attachments are stored in a folder structure in the folder used to export the CSV file.
 In the CSV file, the exported attachment is referenced as path to the download location.
 This information can be used during import as well.

 In the mode /asrtceclipse, attachment download is not supported.
 The exported data in the CSV file shows the same information that is provided in the RTC CSV export format.

+### Query

+Provide a query name.
+The query by default is searched as a personal query owned by the logged in contributor.
+Provide a Query Source using the parameter `querysource`.
+The query source can contain a list of project area and team area names.

+### Query Source

+Provide a list of project area and team area names.

 # License